 It is the story of five American soldiers stricken with PTSD.
 One is on trial for murder, two committed suicide, two others are still in the army, struggling to get treatment.

-The war within: PTSD in the military aired from Thursday, February 4, 2010.
+The war within: PTSD in the military first aired in February 2010.